IQSS/dataverse/doc/sphinx-guides/source/container/index.rst

 but there is an ever rising move for running applications in the cloud using container technology.

 **NOTE:**
-**As the "Institute for Quantitative Social Sciences" at Harvard is running their installations in the classic deployment way, the container support is mostly created and maintained by the Dataverse community.**
+**As the Institute for Quantitative Social Sciences (IQSS) at Harvard is running their installations in the classic deployment way, the container support is mostly created and maintained by the Dataverse community on a best-effort basis.**

 This guide is *not* about installation on technology like Docker Swarm, Kubernetes, Rancher or other solutions to run containers in production.
 There is the `Dataverse on K8s project <https://k8s-docs.gdcc.io>`_ for this